hemant4494/AI/Resource-Directory.md

 * [The Artificial Intelligence Wiki](https://pathmind.com/wiki/index) (PathMind): encyclopedia-like accessible explanations of concepts in AI reasoning and machine learning
 * [Towards Data Science](https://towardsdatascience.com): blog with a mix of introductory articles and detailed technical explorations
 * [An Explanation of Machine Learning Even You Can Understand](https://thenextweb.com/neural/2020/04/25/machine-learning-models-explained-to-a-five-year-old-syndication/) (TheNextWeb): quick survey of the fundamentals
+* [The difference between AI and machine learning, explained](https://thenextweb.com/syndication/2018/11/21/the-difference-between-ai-and-machine-learning-explained/) (TheNextWeb): insightful discussion of the nature of AI and its relationship to ML

 ## Resource Directories
 * [[Resource Directory: MIT AI Education]] (Innovating Learning and Education in the Era of AI